animate1978/MB-Lab-docs/docs/skin_editor.rst

 .. image:: images/io_textures_01.png

-Currently there are only options to export the Albedo map and the Displacement Map (note : for the Anime models there is no Displacement map, so there is not an option to export it), or Export all maps at once, which will include the SSS, specular, roughness and more.
+Currently there are only options to export the Albedo map and the Displacement Map (note : for the Anime models there is no Displacement map, so there is not an option to export it), or Export all maps at once.

 There is also the option to directly change these maps via the Node Editor for the shader you are editing.
 This is for instance, one of the ways that new maps have been developed, by replacing a shipped texture map with a WIP one.